 - Patient legal concerns

 The U.S. Bureau of Labor Statistics (BLS) does not issue data specific to clinical research associates.
 However, clinical laboratory technicians and technologists have similar job duties and salary statistics for those careers can be used as a guideline.
-The BLS estimated that medical and clinical laboratory technologists and technicians are expected to have 14% and 18% job growth, for the 2014-2014 period, respectively.
-In 2015, the BLS reported that technologists earned a mean annual wage of $61,860.
-In that same year, medical and clinical laboratory technicians earned $41,420 as a yearly mean wage.
+The BLS estimated that medical and clinical laboratory technologists and technicians are expected to have 11% job growth, for the 2018-2028 period.
+In 2018, the BLS reported that clinical laboratory technicians and technologists earned a mean annual wage of $52,330.

 Certification and Continuing Education Information